Zoom on the Energizer eZV4800

 Power & Run Time

-The Energizer eZV4800 houses a 223 cc 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 3600W along with a peak wattage of 4800W.
+The Energizer eZV4800's core is the 223 cc 4-stroke engine, which runs on gasoline.
+With an output of 120V, it provides a running wattage of 3600W and a peak wattage of 4800W.

 The inverter generator is rated for a noise of 70 dBA (just as noisy as a shower).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+Its starting mechanism is based on a conventional pull-start mechanism.

-Thanks to a fuel capacity of 3.2 gallons, the eZV4800 can operate for up to 11.5 hours with a full tank (fuel consumption around 0.28 GPH).
+The eZV4800 can operate for up to 11.5 hours with a full tank (fuel consumption around 0.28 GPH), due to its fuel capacity of 3.2 gallons.

-Furthermore, it has 1 DC outlet: there's a 12V 5A receptacle allowing you to easily charge your batteries.
+In addition, it provides 1 DC outlet: there's a 12V 5A receptacle with which charging your batteries is made easy.

 While this Energizer generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.

 The Energizer eZV4800 has a conventional, open frame design, of the following dimensions: L18 x W17 x H21 in, which offers support and allows it to be raised above ground level.
-The design is ideal for rough environments and demanding outdoor use.
+The device has been designed for tough environments and demanding outdoor use.

-As the eZV4800's weight is only 78 lbs, it can follow you and your power needs anywhere.
+With a dry weight of 78 lbs, the eZV4800 can easily follow you wherever your power needs are.
 Furthermore, the open frame of the generator further helps when holding and moving it to a different place.

-In addition to this info, several light indicators serve to show you when the generator is overloaded, its oil levels are insufficient and the generator is ready.
+In addition to this info, several light indicators serve to show you when the oil level is too low, the generator is on overload and the generator is ready.

 The Energizer eZV4800 is neither EPA approved nor CARB-compliant..